Los Angeles Whistleblower Attorney

 Your employer cannot retaliate if you report fraud or other illegal conduct.
 Your employer cannot retaliate if you refuse to violate the law.

 Have you recently been asked to do something that you believe is illegal?
 For example, have you been asked to fire a female employee because the boss thinks she is not pretty enough?
 Or have you recently told an outside body that your employer is engaged in fraud?
-Has your reporting of illegal conduct or refusal to engage in illegal conduct cost you your job, or promotion or otherwise led to retaliation against you?
+Has your reporting of illegal conduct or refusal to engage in illegal conduct cost you your job or promotion or otherwise led to retaliation.
 If so, you may have a whistleblower claim.
-Our Los Angeles whistleblower attorneys have a broad range of experience prosecuting whistleblower claims.
+Our Los Angeles whistleblower attorneys have experience prosecuting whistleblower claims.
 You should contact us right away for a free consultation.

 If you are suffering retaliation, such as harassment or a hostile work environment, after reporting misconduct by your employer, you have a right to seek compensation.
-Mr. Ritz has extensive litigation experience handling complex cases in the California and federal courts.
-Mr. Ritz will apply his over 20 years of experience plus the dedication he applies to every case to help protect your rights.
+As a dedicated Sherman Oaks employee rights lawyer, Mr. Ritz has extensive litigation experience handling complex cases in the California and federal courts.
+Mr. Ritz will apply his over 25 years of experience plus the dedication he applies to every case to help protect your rights.

 Whether you are considering reporting fraud on a government contract or other forms of misconduct by your employer or have already done so and are concerned about how your career may suffer, Mr. Ritz is ready to help.
-Contact us to learn more about our practice areas focused on employment law such as:
+Contact us by sending us an email through this website or calling us at 818.788.1123.